-Men and Women from Vancouver and all across B.C. choose False Healthcare Centre because of board-certified surgeons Dr. Alan Baggoo, Dr. Peter Kokan, Dr. Victor Jando, Dr. Fadi Tarazi, Dr. Kostas Panagiotopolous and Dr. Thomas Goetz.
-Our teams of orthopedic surgeons have years of experience and excellence in performing shoulder surgeries.
+Men and Women from Vancouver and all across BC choose False Creek Healthcare Centre because of board-certified Orthopaedic surgeons.
+Our teams of orthopaedic surgeons have years of experience and excellence in performing shoulder surgeries.

 The rotator cuff is a group of muscles and tendons that hold your arm in your shoulder joint and help you move your shoulder in different directions.
 The tendons in the rotator cuff can tear when they are overused or injured.
 In such cases a shoulder arthroscopy may be recommended to help diagnose and treat the injury.

 Shoulder arthroscopy is a surgical diagnostic procedure designed to aid in diagnosing and treating shoulder pain and injury.
 Arthroscopy allows your surgeon to look directly into your elbow and the surrounding area to diagnose your injury and decide on the best treatment option for you.